 Starting from the 1960s, he established himself as a leader in industrial design, through collaboration with Venini, Gavina, Flos, B&B and Cassina.
-For Dino Gavina he designed Pigreco chair (1960), Bastiano sofa (1960) and Vanessa bed (1962), pieces that later became iconic on the international design scene:.
-Always alongside the Bolognese entrepreneur he took part in the creation of the Flos company, for which he subsequently designed numerous lamps including Fantasma (1961), Foglio (1966) and Biagio (1968).
-He then collaborated with various important Italian and international companies (Molteni, Unifor, Maxalto, Goppion, Meritalia, Skipper, Poggi, Knoll, Casas, San Lorenzo, Stildomus, Veas, Flaver, Estel, Ono, Fratelli Texts, Atanor, Benetton).
+For Dino Gavina he designed Pigreco chair (1960), Bastiano sofa (1960) and Vanessa bed (1962), pieces that later became iconic on the international design scene.
+Always alongside the Bolognese entrepreneur he took part in the creation of Flos, for which he designed numerous lamps including Fantasma (1961), Foglio (1966) and Biagio (1968).
+He then collaborated with various important Italian and international companies (Molteni, Unifor, Maxalto, Goppion, Meritalia, Skipper, Poggi, Knoll, Casas, San Lorenzo, Stildomus, Veas, Flaver, Estel, Ono, Testi Fratelli, Atanor, Benetton).

 Numerous houses were built for different clients, new homes: Casa Lorenzin (1976), Daolio (1988), Meroni (1992); and restorations: Villa Fragiacomo (1975), Casa Tonolo (1978), Casa Casas – Martinez (1989), Casa Montezemolo (1992), Casa Cacchione (2005) and Casa Roversi (2007).